mprzybylski/debian-live-zfs-root-bootstrap/README.md

 ## Limitations
 * The scripts included with this image are currently only tested against Debian 10.x, (Buster).
-* EFI-based boot setup is not yet supported.

 (FIXME: Finish rewriting around a pre-built image hosted at github)
 # Virtual-machine-based quick start